About This Offering

 The third bootcamp in our A.I. bootcamp series provides a complete, practical introduction to building modern AI agents that can reason, plan, use tools, retrieve information, collaborate, and operate safely in real-world settings.
 Learners begin by understanding what AI agents are and how they differ from traditional software and simple LLM applications, then explore core agent architectures, the modern AI agent stack, and the fundamentals of using LLMs as reasoning engines.
 Through guided exercises, participants build agents that use function calling, retrieval, vector databases, and memory systems to maintain context and act autonomously.
 The course also explores advanced capabilities such as multi-step reasoning, task planning, and multi-agent workflows enabling participants to create agents that decompose tasks, self-correct, and coordinate with other agents.
 The final modules focus on production readiness, including reliability, safety guardrails, evaluation, monitoring, and API-based deployment.
 By the end of the course, participants will develop a strong foundation for designing and deploying real-world agentic AI systems.

-1. Design and architect AI agent systems for real-world applications
+• Design and architect AI agent systems for real-world workflows

 • What are AI Agents?